syncfusion-content/winui-docs/winui/TreeGrid/ToolTip.md

 #### Customize the tooltip using ToolTipTemplate

 You can customize appearance of the tooltip of a particular column by setting the TreeGridColumn.ToolTipTemplate.
-You can also customize appearance of the header tooltip of a particular column by using the [TreeGridColumn.HeaderToolTipTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.GridColumnBase.html#Syncfusion_UI_Xaml_Grids_GridColumnBase_HeaderToolTipTemplate)property.
+You can also customize appearance of the header tooltip of a particular column by using the [TreeGridColumn.HeaderToolTipTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.GridColumnBase.html#Syncfusion_UI_Xaml_Grids_GridColumnBase_HeaderToolTipTemplate) property.

 {% tabs %}
 {% highlight xaml %}